 In July 2012 a very special Lincoln Penny minted in 1992 sold for over $20,000 at a Heritage Auction Galleries sale.
-As common as 1992 pennies are, this was no ordinary penny to say the least.
+Another specimen sold for over $25,000 in January 2017 at another Heritage Auction Galleries sale.
+As common as 1992 pennies are, this was no ordinary 1992 penny, to say the least.
 This specimen was the rare "Close AM" variety in uncirculated condition and was graded as MS-64 by Professional Coin Grading Service.

 What Makes This Penny so Special?